Asaro (Mashed yam porridge)

 It is most times cooked without any leafy vegetables or herbs.
 The addition of leafy vegetables and herbs is totally optional e.g ugu, green amaranth, curry leaves (partminger) etc. If you read my post on yam porridge, you will know that it is one of the dishes that really float my boat.

 There are so many ways to add to the deliciousness of Asaro, you can include meat, dry fish, smoked fish, pomo (canda, cow skin) etc. Sometimes a little sugar is added to Asaro, especially by bukas.
-This might come in handy if you like when the new yams have just come out.
-Yam at this stage is still quite bland because of high water content.
+This might come in handy when the new yams have just come out, yam at this stage is still quite bland because of high water content.

 Some people use vegetable oil in place of palm oil, I have never tried it.
 You can also add coconut milk or meat stock for added flavour.
-Asaro can be served with pepper sauce, stewed meat/fish.
+Asaro can be served with pepper sauce or stewed meat/fish.

 Asaro follows the same guidelines as my Yam porridge.

 1.2 kg yam 140g fresh tomato 60g Tatashe 80g shombo (fresh cayenne pepper) 3 scotch bonnet (fresh pepper) 2 medium onions (180g) 1/4 cup ground crayfish 2 seasoning cubes salt 1/2 cup palm oil

 Cut and peel yam, cut into 1-inch cubes and rinse in a bowl of water.

 Grind together tomatoes, tatashe, shombo, scotch bonnet and 1/2 of the onions.

 Slice the other half of the onions and set aside.

 Place yam in a pot, add 2 cups of water and stock (if using), place over medium-high heat.